azencot-group/KANN/README.md

-# KANN: Koopman Analysis of Neural Networks
+# An Operator Theoretic Approach for Analyzing Sequence Neural Networks (KANN)

-KANN is a collection of python utilities for the analysis of neural networks.
+KANN (Koopman Analysis of Neural Networks) is a collection of python utilities for the analysis of neural networks.
-This code shows highlighting of positive and negative words (unigrams) using the dominant eigenvectors of the Koopman operator
+This code reproduces part of the experminets from the paper [An Operator Theoretic Approach for Analyzing Sequence Neural Networks](https://arxiv.org/pdf/2102.07824.pdf)

 * To install the package, run the following: python setup.py --install